amaroteam/react-credit-cards/README.md

     />
 ```

-Don't forget to import the `react-credit-cards/lib/styles.scss` in your main.scss file or import it directly in your component if you are using webpack.
+Don't forget to import the `react-credit-cards/lib/styles.scss` if you are using SASS in your project.
+Or you can import the CSS:
+`import 'react-credit-cards/es/styles-compiled.css';`

 ### Features